AnthonyRVa/CS-2450/journal.md

 It's important to find how to get to a vertice in the best way.
 To find a path with only indexes on vertices, you pick path with least hops(vertice to vertice) To find path of weighted graph(edges have values), pick path with least of sum of edges.

+12/1/25

+cs2420 final notes
+(No Infix, Postfix (graph assignment), coordinate transformation, polar coordinates, no 2-3-4 trees, no maze solving, there are graphs questions)

+check chem 1210 notebook